Easy and practical tasks for organizing and decluttering the closet using the KonMari method. Follow these step by step tips to tidy up your wardrobe.

 This post contains an affiliate link, you can find my full disclosure HERE.

-Hi there friends!
+Hey there!
 I’ve been wanting to share my KonMari experience with you for a while.
-My friend suggested I read the best seller a couple of months ago and I immediately got hooked!
+My friend suggested I read the best seller a couple of months ago and I was immediately hooked!
 The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing by Marie Kondo is a decluttering method I’ve never seen before.

 I’m going to take you through my experience of tidying up starting with the master closet.
-I have to warn you, since we live in Japan, 70% of our belongings (mostly furniture and cold-weather clothes) are in long-term storage.
-So I’m looking forward to practicing the KonMari method when we move back to the states.
-With that being said I absolutely love simplifying and organizing things by making sure each item has a home getting rid of things we don’t love, use, or need.
+I have to warn you since we live in Japan, 70% of our belongings (mostly furniture and cold-weather clothes) are in long-term storage which is why I mentioned that I’m looking forward to practicing the KonMari method when we move back to the states.
+With that being said I absolutely love simplifying and organizing things by making sure each item has a home and getting rid of things we don’t love, use, or need.

 Decluttering order for Clothes:

 The first step for the magic of tidying up is to declutter!